 Understanding biometrics

-Biometrics refers to the use of biological and behavioral characteristics of an individual to establish their identity.
-These characteristics may include fingerprints, iris or retina patterns, facial features, voice patterns, hand geometry, and even DNA.
+Biometrics uses an individual's biological and behavioural characteristics to establish their identity.
+These characteristics may include fingerprints, iris or retina patterns, facial features, voice patterns, hand geometry, and DNA.

-The concept of biometrics has been around for centuries, but recent advancements in technology have allowed for the development of more sophisticated and accurate systems.
+The concept of biometrics has been around for centuries, but recent technological advancements have allowed the development of more sophisticated and accurate systems.

 The History of Biometric Authentication